Introducing Leeds Commitment to Carers: “Making Leeds the best city for carers”

 Each caring situation is different and is influenced by factors relating to the cared-for person as well as the carer

-Carers are likely to perform domestic tasks such as shopping, managing finances, cleaning, washing, ironing etc
+Carers are likely to perform domestic tasks such as shopping, managing finances, cleaning, washing & ironing

-Carers are also likely to perform personal care and nursing tasks such as giving medication, changing dressings, helping with mobility, dressing and toileting
+Carers are also likely to perform personal care and nursing tasks such as giving medication, changing dressings, helping with mobility, cleaning & dressing

-Some carers may perform fewer physical tasks but provide a great deal of emotional support, especially if the person they care for has mental health or dementia
+Many carers provide a great deal of emotional support, especially if the person they care for has mental health problems or dementia

 There are around 74,000 unpaid carers in Leeds